 Tell us about some of the exciting projects you have completed.

-Over the last year there has been a number of assessments that were done and the use of different methods to carry out each one was very different.
-One that will stay with me is the use of atmospheric dispersion modelling system (ADMS) software, which helped us model boiler emission and see how it will affect the residence living in the vicinity surrounding it.
-In my final thesis I was able to work with pyrolysis and gasification of plastics for the production of Hydrogen rich syngas.
-This has been an amazing experience especially as the world is considering Hydrogen to be the fuel of the future.
+One project that will stay with me is the use of Atmospheric Dispersion Modelling System (ADMS) software, which helped us model boiler emissions and see how it will affect the residents living in the vicinity surrounding it.
+In my final thesis, I was able to work with pyrolysis and gasification of plastics for the production of hydrogen-rich syngas.
+This was an amazing experience – especially as the world is considering hydrogen to be the fuel of the future.

 What does Leeds as a city have to offer students?

-The city of Leeds is an amazing one and as I leave this year - it’s a bitter sweet feeling.
-It has so much to offer the students studying and living here, from vibrant night life to the wide range of bar for all the outgoing people.
-Leeds offers a diverse culture from the Royal Armouries to Kirstall Abby.
-And for the days where the sun is out in all its glory, Hyde Park and Roundhay park offers amazing picnic areas.
-For people like me who love trying new foods or the same foods with a different twist, Leeds offer some of the best eats in all of West Yorkshire from Reds BBQ to The Library wings and Zaaps delicious Thai Food.
+The city of Leeds is an amazing one.
+It’s a bittersweet feeling to be leaving this year.
+Leeds has so much to offer students studying and living here – such as its vibrant nightlife and wide range of bars for all the outgoing people.
+Leeds also offers a diverse culture, from the Royal Armouries to Kirkstall Abbey.
+And for the days where the sun is out in all its glory, Hyde Park and Roundhay Park offer amazing picnic areas.
+For people like me who love trying new foods or the same foods with a different twist, Leeds also offers some of the best eats in all of West Yorkshire – from Reds BBQ to The Library wings and Zaaps delicious Thai food!

 What are your ambitions for the future?

 As I complete my masters, I am currently looking towards continuing in this research field and applying for a PhD in alternative energy and policy.
-I can see myself being one of the leading researchers in energy filed for the future.
+I can see myself being a leading energy researcher in the future.

 What experiences at Leeds do you think will help you in your future career?

-The things I am learning in each module - especially in advanced renewable technology and energy management will definitely be a great asset as I pursue my PhD.
-The skills that I have gained over the last year from the presentations to writing and communicating reports and proposals that are of publishable quality.
+The things I am learning in each module – especially in advanced renewable technology and energy management – will definitely be a great asset as I pursue my PhD.
+I’ve gained lots of skills over the last year, including producing presentations to writing reports and proposals that are of publishable quality.

 What would you say to students coming to do the same course?

-As you enter you masters or undergraduate degree, keep your minds open as you will have an amazing journey at the University (both academic life and social one).
+As you enter you masters or undergraduate degree, keep your mind open as you will have an amazing journey at the university (both academic life and social one).
 Be eager to learn and don’t be afraid to ask questions as the staff are always helpful and professional.
-Be sure to enjoy the numerous societies and events that the university has to offer, go for a swim, wall climbing in The Edge, rent the University Cabin with your friends in Selside and enjoy the Yorkshire Three Peaks.
-Be sure to check out the City of Leeds light night festival, the Caribbean carnival, and the Dock festival amongst many others.
-As your journey begins, be sure to always have with you, your camera, a notebook, an umbrella and £1 for the bus from the City centre on those days you don’t feel like walking home.
-Most of all, have fun and enjoy each moment the University of Leeds and the City - I guarantee you won’t regret it.
+Be sure to enjoy the numerous societies and events that the university has to offer – go for a swim, wall climbing in The Edge, rent the University Cabin with your friends in Selside and enjoy the Yorkshire Three Peaks.
+Be sure to check out the City of Leeds Light Night Festival, the Caribbean Carnival, and the Dock Festival amongst many others.
+As your journey begins, be sure to always have your camera, a notebook and an umbrella.
+Most of all, have fun and enjoy each moment at the University of Leeds.
+I guarantee you won’t regret it.